tikv/rfcs/text/0095-add-latest-cf.md

 TiKV doesn't need to know all existing versions of keys.
 In fact, most of the time, v0 is larger than any existing versions of keys in TiKV if there is more read than write.
 So it should be enough to just let TiKV knows the latest version of all keys.

 The RFC propose to add a new cf named "latest".
-When a key is inserted using transaction API, it should update write cf (and default cf) as current does.
-In addition, it also insert a key to latest cf with
+When a key is inserted using transaction API, it should update latest cf using the original key without any encoding or version.
+The value should be similar with the one that is used for updating write cf in the past, but including the corresponding version.
+If the key exists in the latest cf, then its value should be read and write to write cf using the old format along side with the latest cf update.

-- key set the original key without any encoding or version
+For example, supposing there is no key in latest cf. Inserting k1 with version v0 and value foo will insert one key:
-- value set the same value in write cf but include the corresponding version.
+- to latest cf, k1 -> (foo, v0 and other meta)

-For example, insert k1 with version v0 and value dummy will insert two keys
+Inserting v1 again with version v1 and value bar will insert two keys:
-- to write cf, k1|v0 -> (dummy and other meta)
+- to write cf, k1|v0 -> (foo and other meta)
-- to latest cf, k1 -> (dummy, v0 and other meta)
+- to latest cf, k1 -> (bar, v1 and other meta)

 So all keys in latest cf represent the latest version of all keys.